sabara30/rnginx/SoftwareUpdate.txt

-Add distance calculation feature in vision-eye (#8616)
+Add https://youtu.be/OpWpBI35A5Y to inference-api Docs (#8717)